Help Center/ Cloud Container Engine/ Getting Started/ Deploying an Application in a CCE Cluster Using a Helm Chart

 3. Configure the node pool parameters.

-Only mandatory parameters are described in this example.
-You can keep the default values for most other parameters.
-For details about the configuration parameters, see Creating a Node Pool.
+This example describes only mandatory parameters.
+You can keep default settings for most other parameters.
+For details, see Creating a Node Pool.

 Parameter